muhwicak/offboard_ros2_ego-planner/README.md

 As mentioned in Jaeyoung Lim's [example](https://github.com/Jaeyoung-Lim/px4-offboard/blob/master/doc/ROS2_PX4_Offboard_Tutorial.md) you will get some warnings about setup.py but as long as there are no errors, you should be good to go.

 After this runs, we should never need to build px4_msgs again.
-However, we will need to build px4_offboard every time we make changes to the code.
+However, we will need to build offboard_uxrce every time we make changes to the code.
 To do this, and save time, we can run
 ```
 colcon build --packages-select offboard_uxrce
 ```